Perito Moreno Glacier: Tourism

+People participating in a guided tour on the glacier in 2026.

 Due to its size and accessibility, Perito Moreno is one of the major tourist attractions in southern Patagonia and the rupture of this glacier is considered one of the most impressive natural spectacles in the world.
+As the Zone closes to the public during the night - after 8 pm - on some occasions the ice bridge collapses without spectators, as happened in the event of March 11, 2018.

 The rupture events benefit the area by producing enormous international visibility, which translates into sources of income for the region's growing tourism development, which has its support base in the city of El Calafate.
-The city has an international airport, with many tour companies running daily tours.
+The city has an international airport, as well as many tour companies running daily tours.

-A large visitor centre at the site features a walking circuit which allows visitors to view the southern flank and the east-facing edge of the glacier.
+A large visitor centre inside the Los Glaciares national park features a walking circuit which allows visitors to view the southern flank and the east-facing edge of the glacier.
+Tour companies also offer boat tours on the Lago Argentino, passing by the northern flank of the glacier.

 In recent years, trekking tours on the ice have gained popularity.
 The two standard tours are a "mini-trekking" option, consisting of a short walk of about an hour and a half, and a "big ice" version, which is usually about five hours.
 Tour companies generally provide crampons to customers.
-As the Zone closes to the public during the night - after 8 pm - on some occasions the ice bridge collapses without spectators, as happened in the event of March 11, 2018.